kyh2010/isaac-go2-ros2/README.md

-#  Isaac Sim Unitree Go2 with ROS2
+#  Isaac Sim Unitree Go2
 Welcome to the Isaac Sim Unitree Go2 repository.
 This repo implements the Unitree Go2 quadruped using Isaac Sim/IsaacLab with ROS2 interface.
 <table>
   <tr>